 Harsh soaps are another thing that strips the natural oils from the skin and damages the skin barrier.
-In general, but especially in the winter it’s best to skip bar soap.
-Traditional bar soaps don’t include a lot of moisturizing ingredients and they have high pH levels which dry out the skin easily.
+Generally, but especially in the winter, it’s best to skip bar soap.
+Traditional bar soaps don’t include many moisturizing ingredients, and they have high pH levels, which dry out the skin easily.
 Instead, wash with a gentle body wash with lots of skin-hydrating ingredients.

 Moisturize While Your Skin Is Still Damp

 After stepping out of the shower, apply a thick cream or body oil while your skin is still a little damp.
 This will help lock in moisture from your shower.
 During the harsh winter months, moisturizers containing ceramides like Cerave Moisturizing Cream help restore and maintain the skin barrier.

 If you have any rough or scaly areas of skin, apply Aquaphor or vaseline to further protect and seal in moisture.
 It will also create a barrier to protect your skin from high winds and harsh winter weather.

 Feet often become dry and cracked during the winter months.
 To help keep feet soft, every night before bed, slather on a thick moisturizer (if your feet have cracks, add a layer of Aquaphor).
 Then cover your feet with socks to seal in moisture.
 You can also read here how to keep your feet ready for summer all winter long.

 Washing your hands throughout the day is a must, especially during cold and flu season.
 But that definitely takes a toll.
 Applying hand cream once a day isn’t enough, either.
 Instead, keep a small hand cream in your purse, at your desk, and in your car so you can remember to apply it constantly.
 Using cuticle oil at least once a day will also help to keep your nails in top shape.

 Go Easy On The Alcohol